-Sexual and/or relationship misconduct complaints will be handled in a confidential manner to the extent possible and consistent with principles of due process, FERPA,1 and the Campus Security Act.
+Sexual and/or relationship misconduct complaints will be handled in a confidential manner to the extent possible and consistent with the principles of due process, FERPA, the Violence Against Women Act, and the Campus Security Act.

-- Complete Confidentiality: If a student desires details of the sexual and/or relationship misconduct incident to be kept confidential, the student should speak with counselors (on or off-campus), who will maintain confidentiality.
+A. Complete Confidentiality: If a student desires details of the sexual and/or relationship misconduct incident to be kept confidential, the student should speak with counselors (on or off-campus), who will maintain confidentiality.
 Counselors will explain the details of confidentiality rules.
 Campus counselors are available free of charge and can be seen on an emergency basis by calling Counseling Services at 487-2538.
 Confidential counselors are also available at Dial Help (906-482-HELP).
-In addition, students may speak with members of the clergy and chaplains, who will also keep reports made to them confidential.
+In addition, students may speak with members of the clergy/chaplains, who will also keep reports made to them confidential.

-- Duty to Investigate: Students are highly recommended to speak to Campus Security Authorities of the institution for purposes of seeking information or reporting incidents.
-The Office of Academic and Community Conduct and/or the Title IX Coordinator recognize that many students desire confidentiality and many students might not want the Office of Academic and Community Conduct and/or the Title IX Coordinator to investigate and attempt to resolve the sexual and/or relationship misconduct incident.
+B. Duty to Investigate: Students are highly recommended to speak to Campus Security Authorities of the institution for purposes of seeking information or reporting incidents.
+The Office of Academic & Community Conduct and/or the Title IX Coordinator recognize that many students desire confidentiality and many students might not want the Office of Academic & Community Conduct and/or the Title IX Coordinator to investigate and attempt to resolve the sexual and/or relationship misconduct incident.
 However, depending on the facts and circumstances, it may be necessary for University officials to follow up on allegations of sexual and/or relationship misconduct.

 Support Guidelines for Both Complainant and Respondent